PetersOtto/yellow-franz/README.md

 ## How to add french prefixes

 Use the shortcut `franz`.
-Insert the text you whant to see in french prefixes.
+Insert the text you want to see in french prefixes.

 ## Examples